Subordination for the sum of two random matrices: Introduction

-The operator-valued analytic function $G_{A}\left( z\right) =\left( A-zI\right) ^{-1}$ is called the resolvent of operator $A$. \ Much of the modern approach to random matrices is based on the analysis of how the resolvent of an $N$-by-$N$ random matrix $A_{N}$ behaves when $A_{N}$ is modified, for example when a column and a row is added.
-The results of this analysis are an important ingredient in recent investigations of eigenvalues of Wigner matrices (\cite{erdos_schlein_yau09}).
-In this paper we investigate what happens with the resolvent of a matrix if an independent rotationally invariant random matrix is added to it.
-We find that the resolvent of the sum is (approximately) subordinated to the resolvent of the original matrix.
+Much of the modern approach to random matrices is based on the analysis of how the resolvent of a matrix $A$, that is, the function $G_{A} ( z ) = ( A-zI ) ^{-1}$, behaves when $A$ is modified by a random perturbation (see~\cite{erdosschleinyau09}, e.g.).
+In this paper, we investigate what happens with the resolvent if an independent rotationally invariant random matrix $B$ is added to $A$.
+We find that the resolvent of the sum $A+B$ is (approximately) subordinated to the resolvent of the original matrix $A$.